oscadev/react-import-folder/README.md

 1. The "display name" feature assumes that the filenames contain the working display name that you wish to use.
 If you dont need the filenames at all, it doesnt matter what they are named in that case.

-2. It assumes there are no sub-directories (it will skip folders inside the folder).

 <!-- ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.